JimTravisGoog/bigquery-reverse-geolocation/README.md

  </tr>
 </table>

-  8. Create an empty Big Query dataset using the following command:
+8.Create an empty Big Query dataset using the following command:

 <pre class=prettyprint>